forwardemail/forwardemail.net/app/views/faq/index.md

 ## Which payment methods do you accept

-We accept debit and credit cards using [Stripe](https://stripe.com/global), [PayPal](https://paypal.com/), and cryptocurrencies with [BitPay](https://bitpay.com/) – for one-time payments or monthly, quarterly, or yearly subscriptions.
+We accept debit and credit cards using [Stripe](https://stripe.com/global) and [PayPal](https://paypal.com/) – for one-time payments or monthly, quarterly, or yearly subscriptions.

 ## Will you ever increase prices